orthonormalize/orthonormalize/README.md

 Welcome to my old Github page!

-Please visit my new page instead at [https://github.com/rkraig](https://github.com/rkraig).
-I moved all my content there on 2021 July 25.
+Please visit my new page instead: [https://github.com/rkraig](https://github.com/rkraig).
+I moved all of my content there on 2021 July 25.

 I will remove this account soon in accordance with Github's username policies.